-Though it sounds counter-intuitive, given sugar is pure energy, but when you cut out the sweet stuff your body remains more alert.
+Though it sounds counter-intuitive, given sugar is thought to give more energy, when you cut out the sweet stuff, your body remains more alert.
 While eating sugar will first give the brain a boost of strength by raising blood sugar levels, it also triggers insulin and tryptophan to release, which can make you sleepy.
 This is one reason why after the so-called "sugar rush" and subsequent crash, the body craves more to keep going.
 Without refined sugar the body and brain can stick to a more natural rhythm, getting fuel from the wholesome nutrients in other foods, and reap the benefits of exercise and sleep.

 The idea that sugar causes pimples isn't completely an old wives' tale.
-Sugar raises the insulin levels in the body when can then result in inflammation, and in turn, make for blotchy skin.
-The sweet stuff also increases the production of skin oils which can contribute to clogging the pores and creating pimples.
+Sugar raises the insulin levels in the body which can then result in inflammation and, in turn, make for blotchy skin.
+The sweet stuff also increases the production of skin oils which can contribute to clogging pores and creating pimples.
 Sugar also has been known to dehydrate the skin, which can lead to dark circles and wrinkles that make one appear older.
 Eliminating sugar isn't a guarantee for great skin, but it certainly will help.

-When you cut out eating sugar, it becomes easier to curb strong cravings for other foods such as pizza, chips, and hamburgers.
+When you cut out eating sugar, it becomes easier to curb strong cravings for other foods such as pizza, chips, hamburgers, and other calorie and fat-dense foods.
 How does that work?
 Added sugar in the diet increases the appetite by stimulating ghrelin, one of three hunger hormones in your body.
 And it's not usually fresh vegetables one craves, but high-fat, salty, and sugary foods.
-In this way, eating less sugar will cause the body to want to eat less food in general, and after a few days, the cravings for sugar will lessen, too.
+In this way, eating less sugar will cause the body to want to eat less food in general.
+After a few days, the cravings for sugar will lessen, too.

 Most people learn as children that it's smart to brush your teeth after eating sweet foods, and there's truth to this practice.
 Sugar really can accelerate tooth decay and contribute to gum disease.
 While a lot of the issues with sugar and cavities can be taken care of by brushing regularly, eating less sugar can only help the health of your teeth.